Joel Zoss: Performing and recording

 Zoss has performed and recorded with many artists including B.B.
 King, Etta James, James Taylor, David Bromberg, John Hall and Orleans, John Hartford, Juan-Carlos Formell, Paul Butterfield, Bonnie Raitt, David Sanborn, Vassar Clements, Lowell George and Little Feat, Taj Mahal, Norman Blake, Todd Rundgren, Kate Taylor, Howling Wolf, Ferron, June Millington and The Master Musicians of Jajouka.

 During 2008 and 2009 Zoss appeared frequently with B.B.
 King in theaters across the United States.
 In addition, he has toured extensively throughout the U.S., performing both as a solo artist and also with the Joel Zoss Trio at such venues as The Henry Miller Library in Big Sur, Philadelphia Folk Festival, Max's Kansas City, The Main Point, The Beacon Theatre, The Bottom Line, The Living Room, Club Helsinki, The Cutting Room, The Cellar Door, Passim, Caffe Lena, The Ashgrove, The Bitter End, Folk City, Johnny D's, The Paradise, The Bushnell, The Hooker-Dunham Theatre, The Iron Horse Music Hall, The Keswick Theater, and the Northampton Academy of Music.

-As a solo performer and with his trio, Zoss, who also plays gimbri and oud, performs original compositions and occasionally adds traditional pieces such as those by Elizabeth Cotten, Lead Belly, Big Bill Broonzy, and Robert Johnson.
-His trio includes Guy DeVito, formerly of FAT, on bass, and Billy Klock, on drums.
-Bassist Guy DeVito has recorded and performed with his band FAT (Atlantic Recording Corp.] and [RCA) and with Felix Pappalardi, John Kay and Steppenwolf, Matt "Guitar" Murphy, and Stevie Wonder.
-Drummer Billy Klock is a graduate of the Hartford Conservatory of Music who has kept time and recorded with many major players, most recently touring nationally with Greg Piccolo and Heavy Juice, formerly of Roomful of Blues.
+As a solo performer and with his trio, guitarist Zoss (who also plays gimbri and oud) performs original compositions and traditional pieces by roots artists such as Elizabeth Cotten, Lead Belly, Big Bill Broonzy, and Robert Johnson.
+Bassist Guy DeVito, formerly of FAT, Billy Klock, on drums, and Joel on guitar formed the nucleus for the Lila album.
+Guy DeVito has recorded and performed with his band FAT (Atlantic Recording Corp.] and [RCA) and with Felix Pappalardi, John Kay and Steppenwolf, Matt "Guitar" Murphy, and Stevie Wonder.
+Drummer Billy Klock is a graduate of the Hartford Conservatory of Music who has kept time and recorded with many major players, including Greg Piccolo and Heavy Juice, formerly of Roomful of Blues.

-Since 1994 Zoss has been the annual recipient of a Special Music Award from the American Society of Composers, Authors and Publishers.
-His 2008 album, Lila, was produced by June Millington, leader of the all-female rock band Fanny.